 The Italian beach club is a culture and lifestyle

 Perhaps, the beach space in Italy is often at a premium.
-The deckchairs and parasols are lined-up perfectly on the beach.
+The deckchairs and parasols are lined-up utterly neat on the beach.
 It is the typical scene that the beach arrangement is amazingly in a linear precision.
-This type of arrangement allows the beach club owners to maximum utilize the beach area.
+This type of form allows the beach club owners to maximum utilize the beach area.
 The sunbathers pay according to where they want to sit.
-The first row will usually cost more.
+The first row to the waterfront will usually cost more.
 Rates vary from day, week, or seasonal passes.

-What are the benefit of using the beach clubs?
+What are the benefit of using the Italian beach clubs?

-During our Tuscany trip, we coincidentally experienced the services from three beach clubs on the Ligurian coast, from budget level, middle level, to luxury level.
-Therefore, we had the chance to touch the part of the Italian culture.
+During our Liguria and Tuscany summer trip, we coincidentally experienced the services from three beach clubs on the Ligurian coast, from budget level, middle level, to luxury level.
+Therefore, we had the chance to touch a part of the Italian culture.

 Nikki beach club — a luxury Italian beach club

-Nikki Beach Club on the Ligurian coast happens to be the very luxury one.
-As my family only wanted to swim in the sea for two hours before our afternoon program, I went into the club to wait for them.
-Without renting any chairs or sunbeds, I was able to sit on the bar chairs.
-The bar would open from 12:00.
-It was around 10:00, the bar only sold the soft drinks.
+Nikki Beach Club on the Ligurian coast happens to be the very luxurious one.
+Incidentally, we went into the club.
+Without renting any chairs or sunbeds, we were able to sit on the bar chairs, swimming in the sea, and relaxing on the beach.

-I settled myself in a comfortable bar chair next to the pool and looked around.
-The ocean view was particularly blocked by those luxurious pavilions on the Italian beach Versilia.
-The club has a one-of-a-kind swimming pool fashioned entirely from Carrara marble.
-Around the pool are the plush sunbeds and an octagon-shaped bar.
+While my family was swimming, I settled myself in a comfortable bar chair next to the pool and looked around.
+The ocean view was blocked by those luxurious pavilions.
+Nikki Beach Club has a one-of-a-kind swimming pool fashioned entirely from Carrara marble.
+Around the swimming pool are the plush sunbeds and an octagon-shaped bar.
 It offers private changing and showering facilities as well as a sunset terrace for guests.
-Feeling curious about the club, I started a conversation with a guy who was busy setting up the music facilities.
+Feeling curious about the club, I started a conversation with a guy busy setting up the music facilities.

-Then, I got to know the very famous Nikki Beach Club.
-The day rate for a plush sun bed including a bottle of champagne is 500 Euro.
+The day rate for a plush sunbed, including Champagne, could cost a few hundreds of euros.
 It offers not only the beach setting but also Italian cuisine and creative cocktails.
 Besides, it offers various private and public events related to lifestyle as well.
-Located on the white sands of Marina di Pietrasanta, this is a pure luxury beach club with full of Italian temperament and a nice venue for spending a romantic day as well.
+Nikki Beach Club is a purely luxury beach club full of Italian temperament and a venue for spending a romantic day.

 Bagno Eva — a comfortable Italian beach club

 Compared to the Nikki club it has fewer elements.
-But, toilets, changing rooms and shower places are available and they all looked very tidy and well-maintained.
+But, toilets, changing rooms and shower places are available, and they were tidy and well-maintained.
 If you want to have a private changing room, a small fee would be added on top of the day rate.

 Each square-shaped pavilion is equipped with two chairs, two stylish low-ground beach chairs, a square plastic table, a massage bed, and a deckchair.
 The pavilion is around 4 square meters.
 Even the sunshine moves throughout the day, we could still stay in the shade by rearranging the chairs.

-All pavilions have the same size.
-They are lined up from the beach club’s main entrance all the way to the beach front.
+All pavilions lined up from the beach club’s main entrance all the way to the beach front.
 To avoid one’s feet being burned by the hot sand, swimmers can walk on white wooden boards.
 The distance between the two pavilions is always the same and spacious.
 Such an arrangement ensures the privacy and silence.

-Since its restaurant offers simple but very delicious food at reasonable prices, we had our lunch there.
-The pasta with fresh baby clams and the Parma ham sandwich are all below 10 Euro but in large portions.
-The service was very quick, and the staff was very friendly.
+Its restaurant offers simple but very delicious food at reasonable prices.
+We had pasta with fresh baby clams and the Parma ham sandwich, all below 10 Euro but in large portions.
+The service was quick, and the staff was friendly.

 This type of club is actually very practical and comfortable.
 It suits for family travelers and has a very good value for the price.
 Nearly half of the pavilions were occupied when we left after lunch.